 Martin Edmondson, the co-founder of Reflections, a British video game developer which started out in 1984 creating games for the British developed BBC Micro and Acorn Electron, had just completed his first 16-bit title, Ballistix, with Paul Howarth when the two sat out to develop their next, and what would become their biggest game yet.

 What initially started out as a parallax test, testing the Amiga’s Agnus chip would end up bringing life to one of the best looking and most graphically complex games for the Amiga 500.

 Shadow of the Beast was initially meant to be released for both the Amiga and the Atari ST, with the Amiga version written first, pushing its technical boundaries with up to 12 levels of parallax and up to 128 colors on screen at a time – all this while running at silky smooth 50 Hz (or 60 Hz in North America).
-The Atari ST showed a simpler graphically complexity, but still looked good (the standard ST color palette was limited to 16 colors on screen at any time).
-Shadow of the Beast would end up be the best selling Atari ST game for two years.
+The Atari ST showed a simpler graphical complexity but still looked good (the standard ST color palette was limited to 16 colors on screen at any time).
+Shadow of the Beast would end up being the best selling Atari ST game for two years.